Table Operators - UNION [ALL], INTERSECT, MINUS

 • The names of the left operand are used as columns name for the result.

-• Additionally, several table operators can be combined next to one another.
+• Several table operators can be combined.
 In this respect, INTERSECT has higher priority than UNION [ALL] and MINUS.
-Within UNION [ALL] and MINUS evaluation is performed from left to right.
-However, for reasons of clarity, parentheses should always be used.
+Within UNION [ALL] and MINUS, evaluation is performed from left to right.
+We recommend using parentheses for clarity even when not required.

-• EXCEPT comes from the SQL standard, MINUS is an alias and is, for example, supported by Oracle.
+• The keyword EXCEPT comes from the SQL standard, MINUS is an alias.
 Exasol supports both alternatives.

 Examples